christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 ### Deciding for a Replication Protocol

 Now that we decided for strong consistency, the space of possible replication protocols (presented in detail in chapter [@sec:background]) is narrowed down to a few, such as consensus protocols, state machine replication and derivates.
-Of these protocols, the protocol of our choice is Raft (see subchapter [@sec:raft]).
+Of these protocols, the protocol of our choice is Raft (see subchapter [@sec:raft]), or more precisely: Multi-Raft.
 Here follows a list of reasons that justify the use of Raft for our purposes:

 - It provides strong consistency,
 - An implementation can be derived from the complete and concise specification, which reduces the chance to introduce violations of correctness guarantees,